MonolithInd/update-fw-BC/README.md

 UBUNTU:
 * apt-get install libnet-netmask-perl
-* LWP is usually already installed by default.
+* LWP is usually already installed by default, if not "apt-get install libwww-perl"

 If using ipset (highly recommended)
 * apt-get install ipset